jart/blink/README.md

 different operating systems and hardware architectures.
 It's designed to do the same thing as the `qemu-x86_64` command, except that

-1. Blink is 196kb in size (or 126kb if optional features are disabled), whereas the qemu-x86_64 executable is 4mb in size.
+1. Blink is 196kb in size (126kb with optional features disabled), whereas qemu-x86_64 is a 4mb binary.

 2. Blink will run your Linux binaries on any POSIX system, whereas qemu-x86_64 only supports Linux.